Graphics

 }

-See sw/applications/graphics_fancy_random_squares/graphics_fancy_random_squares.c for more details on that example.
+See sw/apps/graphics_fancy_random_squares/graphics_fancy_random_squares.c for more details on that example.

 Global config